The Lion King II: Simba's Pride: Production

 In May 1994, discussion had begun about the possibility of a direct-to-video sequel to The Lion King before the first film had been released in theaters.
-In January 1995, it was reported that a Lion King sequel was to be released "in the next twelve months".
+In January 1995, it was reported that a Lion King sequel would be released "in the next twelve months".
 However, it was delayed, and then it was reported in May 1996 that it would be released in early 1997.
 By 1996, Darrell Rooney had signed on to direct the film while Jeannine Roussel would serve as producer.

 In April 1996, Jane Leeves of Frasier fame had been cast as Binti, who was to be Zazu's girlfriend, but the character was ultimately dropped.
 In August 1996, Cheech Marin reported that he would reprise his role as Banzai the hyena from the first film, but the character was ultimately cut from the sequel.
 In December 1996, Matthew Broderick was confirmed to be returning as Simba while his wife, Sarah Jessica Parker, and Jennifer Aniston were in talks to voice Aisha, Simba's daughter.
 Andy Dick had also signed on to voice Nuka, which was mistakenly reported as "Nunka".
 The character Aisha was renamed Kiara (after it was discovered that Aisha was the name of a female Power Ranger), and voiced by Neve Campbell, from the Scream film series.
-Kovu was voiced by Jason Marsden, who had voiced Goofy's son Max in A Goofy Movie (1995).
+Kovu was voiced by Jason Marsden, who had voiced Max in A Goofy Movie (1995).
 During production, Kovu had been intended to be Scar's son, thus he would have been Kiara's first cousin once removed.
 According to Variety, the plot element of Scar's son romancing Simba's daughter "had been a topic of heated discussion between top Disney [executives]."

 According to Rooney, the final draft gradually became a variation of Romeo and Juliet.
 "It's the biggest love story we have," he explained.
 "The difference is that you understand the position of the parents in this film in a way you never did in the Shakespeare play."
 Because none of the original animators were involved in the production, the majority of the animation was done by Walt Disney Television Animation's studio in Sydney, Australia.
 However, all storyboarding and pre-production work was done at the Feature Animation studio in Burbank, California.
 The additional animation was by Disney's Canadian animation studio and Toon City in Manila, Philippines.
 By March 1998, Disney confirmed the sequel would be released on October 27, 1998.